mayvyto/Amazon-Product-Review-Analysis-/README.md

 ## 👩🏽‍💻 About Me

-I’m **Oluwole Victoria**, a graduate of Agricultural Administration with a growing passion for data analysis.
-This project is part of my learning journey to master Excel-based analysis and develop professional dashboards.
+I’m **Oluwole Victoria**, a young techie with a growing passion for data analysis.
+This project is part of my learning journey to master Excel-based analysis and develop professional dashboards with the INCUBATOR HUB.

 ---